akashbabu24/telethon-scripts/README.md

 # telethon-scripts
 telethon python scripts I created for different purposes recently

-INSTALLATION
+#INSTALLATION
 pip3 install telethon

 the scripts are executable individually.
 Get your api credentials from https://my.telegram.org/apps in order to make use of the scripts as showed below, insert the values into the script where comments say so.

-# These example values won't work.
-You must get your own api_id and
-# api_hash from https://my.telegram.org, under API Development.
-api_id = 12345
-api_hash = '0123456789abcdef0123456789abcdef'
+The example values won't work.
+You must get your own api_id and api_hash from https://my.telegram.org, under API Development. api_id = 12345 api_hash = '0123456789abcdef0123456789abcdef'